Entity Tracking in Language Models: Experiment 1: In-context Demonstration

-The little information that OpenAI revealed about their models\footnote{ \url{https://beta.openai.com/docs/model-index-for-researchers}} suggests that \texttt{davinci} is an autoregressive language model primarily trained on text corpora. \texttt{text-davinci-003} was trained on the language modeling objective on a mix of text and code, and additionally trained with human feedback using reinforcement learning.
+We used models that are known to support task adaptation via in-context demonstrations: GPT-3 175B (\texttt{davinci}: \citealt{brown2020language}), GPT-3.5 (\texttt{text-davinci-003}\footnote{ \url{https://beta.openai.com/docs/models/gpt-3}}), and Flan-T5 (base and XL: \citealt{chung2022scaling}).
+The little information that OpenAI revealed about their models\footnote{ \url{https://beta.openai.com/docs/model-index-for-researchers}} suggests that \texttt{davinci} is an autoregressive language model primarily trained on text corpora. \texttt{text-davinci-003} was trained on the language modeling objective on a mix of text and code, and additionally tuned with human feedback using reinforcement learning.
 Flan-T5 is based on T5, a sequence-to-sequence model trained on a denoising objective, that has been further instruction-finetuned on a battery of tasks.
-This has been shown to promote better responses to instructions with and without in-context demonstrations \cite{chung2022scaling}.
-See Table~\ref{tab:in-context-models} for a summary of the models.
-We compared these models against a baseline computed by randomly outputting 0--3 objects from the set of objects that appeared in the same clauses as the box in question.
-Note that this baseline is stronger than a fully random baseline that selects outputs from all mentioned objects.
+This has been shown to promote better responses to instructions, both with and without demonstrations \cite{chung2022scaling}.
+We evaluated the GPT models through the OpenAI API and the Flan-T5 using the HuggingFace library \citep{wolf-etal-2020-transformers}.
+See Table~\ref{tab:in-context-models} for a summary of the models, and Appendix~\ref{app:model-details} for implementation details.

-We evaluated the GPT models through the OpenAI API and the Flan-T5 models using the HuggingFace library \citep{wolf-etal-2020-transformers}.
-See Appendix~\ref{app:model-details} for details about the implementation.
+We compared these models against a baseline that randomly outputs 0 to $m=3$ objects from the set of objects that appeared in the same clauses as the box in question.
+Note that this baseline is much stronger than a fully random baseline that selects outputs from all mentioned objects.